-It is a common strategy from many fitness trainers, dieticians and even doctors to preset people's "weight" near by the normal BMI line (see side graphic; X-axis: weight in kilograms; Y-axis: time in years) usually in a hurry, and later on, letting people by their own after program completion.
+It is a common strategy from many fitness trainers, dieticians and even doctors to preset people's "weight" near by the normal BMI line.
+See side graphic; X-axis: weight in kilograms; Y-axis: time in years.
+They are usually in a hurry, and later on, let people by their own after program completion.
 This strategy gives people the false impression that they already reached their "goal weight".

 Virtual Personal Trainer's uniqueness consists of pre-setting people's ideal weight within the Healthiest Area (HA) of the curve (see graphic), which is key for long-term weight loss success.
 But what all this really means?

 Most people end up eating more than they wanted, and all calories add up.
 Though it might sound very simple, it is very easy to eat or drink more than what you planned to.
 If you keep on doing this over time, you can make a big mistake that will express in the form of a big weight gain without you even realizing it.
 So, if you are planning weight loss, what to do? it's time to apply the right serving size, which is usually smaller of you think.